tidy-finance/website/docs/51_constrained_optimization_and_backtesting.md

 <p class="caption">(\#fig:fig511)The horizontal axis indicates the distance from the empirical minimum variance portfolio weight, measured by the sum of the absolute deviations of the chosen portfolio from the benchmark.</p>
 </div>

-The figure shows rebalancing from the initial portfolio (which we always set to the minimum variance portfolio weights in this example).
+Figure 17.1 shows rebalancing from the initial portfolio (which we always set to the minimum variance portfolio weights in this example).
 The higher the transaction costs parameter $\beta$, the smaller is the rebalancing from the initial portfolio.
 In addition, if risk aversion $\gamma$ increases, the efficient portfolio is closer to the minimum variance portfolio weights such that the investor desires less rebalancing from the initial holdings.

-## Constrained optimization
+## Constrained Optimization

 Next, we introduce constraints to the above optimization procedure.
 Very often, typical constraints such as short-selling restrictions prevent analytical solutions for optimal portfolio weights (short-selling restrictions simply imply that negative weights are not allowed such that we require that $w_i \geq 0 \forall i$).